oaoaoaoaoammm/PDF-FILES-TRANSLATION/README.md

 Since I have been working with China, I need to translate text in pdf files, on drawings, without affecting other elements and their shifts

 ## How to use?

+**Google translate has limit 200k requiests per day, consider it!**

 1. download [```main.py```](https://github.com/oaoaoaoaoammm/PDF-FILES-TRANSLATION/blob/main/main.py) and [```requirements.txt```](https://github.com/oaoaoaoaoammm/PDF-FILES-TRANSLATION/blob/main/requirements.txt)
 2. ```pip install -r requirements.txt``` in terminal where u saved files from 1.
 3. then edit [```main.py```](https://github.com/oaoaoaoaoammm/PDF-FILES-TRANSLATION/blob/main/main.py):